gmflau/oracle-public-cloud-dse/README.md

 # oracle-compute-dse
-Scripts for deploying to Oracle Compute Cloud
+Scripts for deploying to Oracle Compute Cloud [Work In Progress]

 These don't work yet, sorry.